mankyd/htmlmin/docs/quickstart.rst

     -H, --in-head         If you are parsing only a fragment of HTML, and the fragment occurs in the head of the document, setting this will remove some extra whitespace.

-    -k, --keep-pre-attr   HTMLMin supports the propietary attribute 'pre' that can be added to elements to prevent minification.
+    -k, --keep-pre-attr   HTMLMin supports the proprietary attribute 'pre' that can be added to elements to prevent minification.
 This attribute is removed by default.
 Set this flag to keep the 'pre' attributes in place.